jfiacco/aes_neural_functional_groups/README.md

 ## Paper

-James Fiacco, David Adamson, Carolyn P Rose.
+James Fiacco, David Adamson, Carolyn P Rosé.
 2023.
 Towards extracting and understanding the implicit rubrics of transformer based automated essay scoring models.
 In *Proceedings of the 18th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2023)*.
 To be published.

 ## Graphical Tool